Coronavirus Disease (COVID-19)

 March 16, 2020

-This fact sheet from OCR presents the rights of students with disabilities during school closures, and reminds schools of their legal obligation to comply with non-discrimination obligations under civil rights laws, including Section 504 of the Rehabilitation Act of 1973 and Title II of the ADA, and provides tools to assist schools in facilitating distance learning for all students.
+This Fact Sheet on Addressing the Risk of COVID-19 in Schools While Protecting the Civil Rights of Students from OCR presents the rights of students with disabilities during school closures, and reminds schools of their legal obligation to comply with non-discrimination obligations under civil rights laws, including Section 504 of the Rehabilitation Act of 1973 and Title II of the ADA, and provides tools to assist schools in facilitating distance learning for all students.

 FERPA & Coronavirus Disease 2019 (COVID-19) Frequently Asked Questions